otrv4/otrv4/otrv4.md

 [\[9\]](#references), section 5.2.7.
 It works as follows:

 ```
-1. To verify a signature on a message 'm', using the public key 'H', with 'f'
+1. To verify a signature on a message 'm', using the long-term public key 'H',
-    being 0, and 'c' being empty, split the signature into two 57-byte halves.
+    with 'f' being 0, and 'c' being empty, split the signature into two 57-byte
-    Decode the first half as a point 'R', and the second half as a scalar
+    halves.
+Decode the first half as a point 'R', and the second half as a
-    'S'.
+    scalar 'S'.
 Decode the public key 'H' as a point 'H_1'.
 If any of the
     decodings fail (including 'S' being out of range), the signature is invalid.

 2. Compute 'SHAKE-256("SigEd448" || byte(f) || byte(len(c)) || c || R || H ||